lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 3'-  ATGGAC  -5'
 ```

-These terms tend to be sequence-dependent: in the example above, the contribution of the 5' dangling end would be different the sequence was TT/A or AC/A instead of AT/A. Note that a helix end extended on both strands has a [terminal mismatch](#sec:mismatches) rather than two dangling ends.
+These terms tend to be sequence-dependent: in the example above, the contribution of the 5' dangling end would be different if the sequence was TT/A or AC/A instead of AT/A. Note that a helix end extended on both strands has a [terminal mismatch](#sec:mismatches) rather than two dangling ends.

 ### Coaxial Stacking Parameters